folke/flash.nvim/README.md

       label = "FlashLabel",
     },
   },
+  -- action to perform when picking a label.
+  -- defaults to the jumping logic depending on the mode.
+  ---@type fun(match:Flash.Match, state:Flash.State)|nil
+  action = nil,
   -- You can override the default options for a specific mode.
   -- Use it with `require("flash").jump({mode = "forward"})`
   ---@type table<string, Flash.Config>